 Some practices may require you to work out of hours to cover any emergencies.
 Most will want you to work some weekends and bank holiday shifts.

 Most courses taken to qualify as a veterinary nurse range from 2-3 years, with some university courses taking as long as four years to qualify.

 Once qualified though, in order to maintain your professional status under the RCVS.
 You will be required to undertake 15 hours a year of CPD (Continuing professional development)

 Studying veterinary nursing can be gained whilst working in a practice full time, where you attend class once a week.
 Your veterinary practice will often enrol you onto a course once you have worked in practice a while and have gained some practical experience first.

-Or you can study veterinary nursing via the degree route, where you will be required to find a placement within a veterinary practice in order to gain your practical, hands on experience as part of your course.
+Or you can study veterinary nursing via the degree route.
+Here you will be required to find a placement within a veterinary practice.
+This is in order to gain your practical, hands on experience as part of your course.
 These placements in practice are often unpaid.

 Several weeks of work experience within a veterinary practice will need to be completed before applying to study veterinary nursing.
 Other animal care related qualifications gained prior to applying, may also be an advantage.